alandekok/jlibtool/README.md

 version.

 The source contains compile-time checks for OS/2, Mac OS X, Linux, FreeBSD, NetBSD, SUN, MingW, and some more esoteric systems.
+We believe that these checks are reasonable, and up to date.
+If not, please submit patches.

 ## Usage